Land Use, Building Permits & Shoreline Permits

 14. Decks: The Wahkiakum County Building permit application is required for Decks that are over 30 inches high, or are over 200 square feet in area.
 The Wahkiakum County Building Permit Application is not required for decks that are less than 30 inches high and are under 200 square feet in area.
 Reference the Deck Construction.

 15. Docks: The State Environmental Policy Act (SEPA) Checklist / Application is required for all work in the shoreline including new construction and maintenance.
 Reference the SEPA Ordinance.
-The Washington State Joint Aquatic Resource Permit Application (JARPA), is required for all work in the shoreline.
+The Washington State Joint Aquatic Resource Permit Application Packet (JARPA), is required for all work in the shoreline.
 Submit all applications to Wahkiakum County Building and Planning Department.
-Reference the JARPA Form Instructions and the example drawing.
+Reference the instructions in the above JARPA Application Packet.
+For examples of drawings click example drawing.

 16. Electrical: Washington State Department of Labor & Industries require an electrical permit for all electrical work in Wahkiakum County.
 The Wahkiakum County Building and Planning Department does not handle anything related to electrical, contact the Washington State Department of Labor & Industries with questions regarding electrical.